42null/langchain-pratice-python-/README.md

 This is just a minor starter project where I had been experimenting with tutorials on LangChain.
 Credits are involved at the top of each respective file.

+Current abilities of this repository.
-As of writing it just uses a local Ollama3 instance to interact with a SQL database.
+- Using a local Ollama3 instance to interact with a SQL database (remoteSqlQueryUsingLangchain.py)

-Not shown here but also a great resource I encountered: Langchain-Full-Course-main: https://github.com/Coding-Crashkurse/Langchain-Full-Course / https://www.youtube.com/watch?v=a89vqgK-Qcs
+- Picking options and generating a vectorstore from documents (vectorstoreCreatorTool.py)

-If trying this code, replace secret keys with strings directly or create ".secrets/sqlAccess.json" with the structre
+If trying this code, replace secret keys with strings directly or create ".secrets/sqlAccess.json" with the structure.
 ```
 {
   "read_only_username" : "<username>",